 - lead to alienation in society.

-- will lower the populations' immunity and leave them vulnerable to the second wave
+- will lower the populations' immunity and leave them vulnerable to the future waves of the pandemic.

 Dr. Victory, Kelly - Talk about face masks for coronavirus (Aug 27, 2020) (Video)

 Bigtree, Del - This Live Mask Test Freaked People Out (Jul 9, 2020) (Video)

 Stand for Health Freedom - Mandatory Masks Endanger Your Health and Your Liberties (Jul.
 2020)

 Dr. Buttar, Rashid - Only a few know about the Side Effects May 29, 2020 (Video)